We offer a wide variety of fact sheets on women's health topics

 Urodynamics bladder test

-This fact sheet is for women who are patients of the Royal Women’s Hospital and are having an urodynamics bladder test to investigate their bladder problems.
+This fact sheet is for patients at the Royal Women’s Hospital who are having a urodynamics bladder test to investigate their bladder problems.

 -